vyavasthita/indian-insurance/README.md

 1. Sending email takes little time, this requires debugging.
     Or we need to use some background task using Celery/RQ.

-2. Use supervisor if required to restart post some error in application.
+2. Use supervisor if required to restart the app automatically post some error in application.

 3. API documentation using swagger